pliniker/pliniker.github.io/_drafts/2016-12-05-dispatchers.md

 through to the end of the function in sequence.
 Register allocation varied throughout the function but my `jmp` instructions disrupted the allocation flow.

-The fix for this is to introduce constraints.
+The fix for this in [threadedasm.rs](https://github.com/pliniker/dispatchers/blob/master/src/threadedasm.rs) is to introduce constraints.
 Each VM instruction block of code must be prefixed and postfixed with register constraints, pinning variables to specific variables to keep the allocation flow consistent no matter where in the function a `jmp` instruction goes.

-{% highlight asm %}
+{% highlight rust %}
 #[cfg(target_arch = "x86_64")]
 macro_rules! dispatch {
     ($vm:expr, $pc:expr, $opcode:expr, $jumptable:expr, $counter:expr) => {